passionateraja/passionateraja/README.md

 - 👋 Hi, I’m @passionateraja
 - 👀 I’m interested in ...
 Project Management
 - 🌱 I’m currently learning ...
-PMP
+PMBoK
 - 💞️ I’m looking to collaborate on ...
 PMI
 - 📫 How to reach me ... email